NASCAR engines

-NASCAR, the highest governing body and top level division for stock car racing, has used a range of different types of engine configurations and displacements over its 75-year history; since its inaugural season in 1949.
-The engines are currently used in the Cup Series, Xfinity Series, Camping World Truck Series, and the Whelen Modified Tour.
+NASCAR, the highest governing body and top level division for stock car racing in the United States, has used a range of different types of engine configurations and displacements since its inaugural season in 1949.
+The engines are currently used in the Cup Series, Xfinity Series, Craftsman Truck Series, and the Whelen Modified Tour.

 Overview

 The 1949 Oldsmobile Rocket V-8, with a displacement of 303 cuin, is widely recognized as the first postwar modern overhead valve (OHV) engine to become available to the public.
 The Oldsmobile was an immediate success in 1949 and 1950, and all the automobile manufacturers could not help noticing the higher sales of the Oldsmobile 88 to the buying public.
 The motto of the day became "win on Sunday, sell on Monday."

 At the time, it typically took three years for a new engine design to end up in production and be available for NASCAR racing.
 Most cars sold to the public did not have a wide variety of engine choices, and the majority of the buying public at the time was not interested in the large displacement special edition engine options that would soon become popular.
 However, the end of the Korean War in 1953 started an economic boom, and then car buyers immediately began demanding more powerful engines.

 During the early days of stock car racing, more horsepower ultimately meant more wins.
 The sleek and aerodynamic Hudson Hornet managed to win in 1951, 1952, and 1953, using a 308 cuin flat-head inline six-cylinder engine.

 In 1955, Chrysler produced the C-300 with its Chrysler FirePower engine 300 HP 303 cuin OHV engine, which easily won in 1955 and 1956.

 In 1957, Chevrolet sold enough of their new fuel injected engines to the public in order to make them available for racing (and Ford began selling superchargers as an option), but Bill France immediately banned fuel injection and superchargers from NASCAR before they could race.
 However, even without official factory support or the use of fuel injection, Buck Baker won in 1957 driving a small-block V-8 Chevrolet Bel Air.

-In 1961, Ford introduced the F1 390 in a low drag Galaxie "Starliner", but 1960 and '61 championships were won by drivers in 409-powered Chevrolet Impalas.
+In 1961, Ford introduced the "FE" (Ford-Edsel) 390 in a low drag Galaxie "Starliner", but 1960 and '61 championships were won by drivers in 409-powered Chevrolet Impalas.

 Pontiac introduced their "Super Duty" 421 in Catalinas that made use of many aluminum body parts to save weight, and the Pontiacs easily won in 1962.